Advantages And Disadvantages of Irrigation

 Indirect advantages of Irrigation

-Following 4 types of indirect advantages of irrigation are described below:
+The following are the 4 types of indirect advantages of irrigation:

 (i) Power generation

-Major river valleys projects are generally planned to generate hydroelectric power together with irrigation.
-However, comparatively a small quantity of hydroelectric power might also be generated at a small cost on projects which are primarily planned for irrigation.
+Major river valley projects are generally planned to generate hydroelectric power together with irrigation.
+However, comparatively, a small quantity of hydroelectric power might also be generated at a small cost on projects which are primarily planned for irrigation.

 (ii) Transportation